ranmaru22/ranmaru22/README.md

 I'm a self-taught, ever-learning developer with a passion for code and everything interesting.

-After working in boring office jobs for too long, I decided to change my direction and learn to code professionally too instead of just treating it as a hobby.

-- I am currently a full-stack web developer most familiar with the MERN stack.
+- I am currently a front-end developer most familiar with the MERN stack.
 - My favourite language is Rust.
 - I am also constantly learning new things because there's always something cool around the corner.
 - I am a strong supporter of open source software and want to contribute more to FOSS in the future.